-Besides the 102 counties above enumerated, 13 other counties with names assigned and boundaries fixed, have been authorized by legislative enactment but failed to complete their organizations under the several enabling acts creating them: The counties of Coffee and Michigan in 1837: Allen and Okaw in 1841; Audubon, Benton, Marquette and Milton in 1843; Highland in 1847; Oregon in 1851; Harrison in 1855; Holmes in 1857 and Lincoln in 1867.
+Besides the 102 counties above enumerated, 13 other counties with names assigned and boundaries fixed, have been authorized by legislative enactment but failed to complete their organizations under the several enabling acts creating them: the counties of Coffee and Michigan in 1837: Allen and Okaw in 1841; Audubon, Benton, Marquette and Milton in 1843; Highland in 1847; Oregon in 1851; Harrison in 1855; Holmes in 1857 and Lincoln in 1867.
 Coffee, (March 1, 1837) was identical in boundaries with Stark, except that it contained one more township, now the southeastern township of Henry.
-Michigan, (March 2, 1837) contained, besides the present territory of DuPage county, that part of Cook lying north of DuPage and south of Lake and McHenry.
-Audubon (February 6, 1843) consisted of a rectangular tract, south of Christian county, running 12 miles south and 15 miles west, from the southeast corner of Christian and included parts of the present counties of Shelby, Fayette and Montgomery.
-Okaw (February 4, 1841) was almost identical in area with the present county of Moultrie, but extended three miles further west, and the zig-zag line forming its southwestern boundary was somewhat Marquette, (February 11, 1843) from Adams county, included towndifferent. ships 1 and 2 north and 1, 2 and 3 south, ranges 5 and 6 west of the 4th principal meridian, with six sections off the east side of township 1 south, 7 west.
-Highland (February 27, 1847) included all the territory assigned to Marquette in 1843, together with the eastern third of townships 1 and 2 north, 7 west and six additional sections from township 1 south, 7 west.
-Allen, Benton and Oregon included much territory in common from the southwestern part of Sangamon, the southeastern part of Morgan and the northern part of Macoupin.
-Allen (February 27, 1841) contained townships 12, 13, 14 and south half of 15 north, ranges 7 and 8 west; 12 and 13 and part of 14, range 9; and the western third of 12 north, 6 west.
+Michigan, (March 2, 1837) contained, besides the present territory of DuPage County, that part of Cook lying north of DuPage and south of Lake and McHenry.
+Audubon, (February 6, 1843) consisted of a rectangular tract, south of Christian County, running 12 miles south and 15 miles west, from the southeast corner of Christian and included parts of the present counties of Shelby, Fayette and Montgomery.
+Okaw, (February 4, 1841) was almost identical in area with the present county of Moultrie, but extended three miles farther west, and the zig-zag line forming its southwestern boundary was somewhat different.
+Marquette, (February 11, 1843) from Adams County, included townships one and two north and one, two and three south, ranges five and six west of the fourth principal meridian, with six sections off the east side of township one south, seven west.
+Highland, (February 27, 1847) included all the territory assigned to Marquette in 1843, together with the eastern third of townships one and two north, seven west and six additional sections from township one south, seven west.
+Allen, Benton and Oregon included much territory in common from the southwestern part of Sangamon, to the southeastern part of Morgan and the northern part of Macoupin.
+Allen, (February 27, 1841) contained townships twelve, thirteen, fourteen and south half of fifteen north, ranges seven and eight west; twelve and thirteen and part of fourteen, range nine; and the western third of twelve north, six west.
 It took nearly an equal amount of territory from each of the three counties of Macoupin, Sangamon and Morgan.
-Benton (March 4, 1843) extended further west and south than Allen, but not so far east; its eastern boundary being the line between Morgan and Sangamon counties.
-Compared with Allen it took more territory from Morgan, less from Macoupin, a considerable tract from the north-eastern part of Greene and none from Sangamon, but gained nearly enough from Morgan and Greene to balance the loss from Sangamon.
-Oregon (February 15, 1851) was very similar in outline to the old county of Allen. formed ten years earlier. but extended further east, taking in township 13 north, 6 west, and the eastern two-thirds of 12 north, 6 west, and its northern boundary extended a mile further north than that of Allen.
+Benton, (March 4, 1843) extended farther west and south than Allen, but not so far east; its eastern boundary being the line between Morgan and Sangamon Counties.
+Compared with Allen it took more territory from Morgan, less from Macoupin, a considerable tract from the northeastern part of Greene and none from Sangamon, but gained nearly enough from Morgan and Greene to balance the loss from Sangamon.
+Oregon, (February 15, 1851) was very similar in outline to the old county of Allen, formed ten years earlier, but extended farther east, taking in township thirteen north, six west, and the eastern two-thirds of twelve north, six west, and its northern boundary extended a mile farther north than that of Allen.